alaserm/VisualTAF/README.md

 # ExcelTAF.js
-ExcelTAF is a  Test Automation Framework for rapid and easy test case creation and execution in EXCEL.
+ExcelTAF is a  **T**est **A**utomation **F**ramework for rapid and easy test case creation and execution **in EXCEL**.
-ExcelTAF allows assembly of test cases in EXCEL by just copy/pasting keywords on one sheet and linking them to test data in another sheet.
+ExcelTAF allows assembly of test cases in EXCEL by **just copy/pasting** keywords on one sheet and linking them to test data in another sheet.
-Also this framework allows you to cut your test execution time tenfold by running your tests in multiple browsers at the same time.
+Also this framework allows you to cut your test execution time **tenfold** by running your tests in parallel in multiple browsers at the same time.

 [![Main Screen](http://23.236.144.243/VisualTAFScreenshots/overallcomponents.png)](http://23.236.144.243/VisualTAFScreenshots/overallcomponents.png)